orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 - whether the form is available or unavailable ("unpublished")
 - whether the form is a library form

-Unavailable forms remain on the server, but any user access to an unavailable form behaves as if the form had never been published.
+Unavailable forms remain on the server, but any user access to an unavailable form behaves as if the form definition had never been published.
+Data associated with the form definition is not touched, but cannot be read or updated via the form definition when it is unavailable.

-Admins can select forms in two ways:
+Administrators can select forms in two ways:

 - by using the checkboxes next to the form
 - by using the *Select* menu to automatically select all forms matching a certain condition